 Worklaw is a subscription based labour law service developed by leading South African labour lawyers and arbitrators.
 Worklaw gives you all you need to manage labour law at the workplace.
 Go to www.worklaw.co.za

 Worklaw subscribers receive a monthly newsletter containing commentary on the latest labour law cases and trends.
-This month's newsletter looks in depth at the problem of racism in the workplace.
+This month's newsletter looks at opportunities to agree disciplinary action to be taken against employees.
 We also look at new decisions dealing with the length of time warnings apply for, procedural fairness in relation to strict compliance with disciplinary codes and the test to determine whether an employee is under the influence of alcohol.

 LATEST CASE REPORTS

 How long should warnings last?
 What is their validity after they expire?

 These are questions that are often asked.
 Most workplaces have a 6-month period for which a disciplinary warning is operative, but there is no common practice about what happens at the end of the warning period.
 At arbitration it is not uncommon for employers to refer to expired warnings to support a dismissal.

 These issues arose in Numsa & others v Atlantis Forge (Pty) Ltd (2005) 26 ILJ 1984 (LC).
 As a result of a work stoppage, regarded by the employer as an unprotected strike, the employer initiated disciplinary action.
 Several employees were already on final warnings valid for 12 months for participating in an unprotected strike 10 months previously.
 The company issued final warnings to all participants who had not taken part in the earlier strike, and held disciplinary hearings for those already on final warning.
 These employees were dismissed.
 The union argued that the warnings were invalid because the company's disciplinary code specified that warning remained valid for 6 months only, after which the warnings were to be removed from the files and destroyed.
 This being so, the dismissed employees should have been treated in the same way as others who participated in the strike.